allthingswater/allthingswater.github.io/_posts/2022-07-16-netCDF_python.md

 import os
 {% endhighlight %}

+If you don't have xarray installed, use pip or conda installation:
+{% highlight python %}
+pip install xarray
+conda install -c conda-forge xarray dask netCDF4 bottleneck
+{% endhighlight %}

 # Load and have a look at the data
 Next, we load the data using the `xr.open_dataset()` function.
 Here, we are using precipitation data from `APHRODITE`.
 You can change the directory to your own `.nc` file.